 Set expectations for virtual communication

 It’s amazing how much trickier communication can be with a remote team.
 Scheduling across time zones can get tricky, new technology can be confusing and it’s oh-so-easy to subtly work on projects during a virtual meeting.
 But agreeing on “house rules” ahead of time can streamline virtual communication while boosting productivity, allowing your team to make the most of their time together.

 - Mute your microphone during virtual meetings when you’re not talking

 - Schedule meetings with everyone’s time zone in mind

 - No multitasking during the meeting

-Remote employees aren’t just geographically remote.
-It’s common to feel disconnected from the whole company, and even to feel like an afterthought.
-If you want your team to blow the doors off expectations, make sure all your team members feel needed.
-Build a strong team identity.
+Remote employees aren’t just physically distanced from each other; They might feel disconnected from the company on an emotional level, too.
+Let’s be honest, it’s can easy to forget how vital your job is when you’re working from your couch, leading some remote employees to feel inadequate or even unneeded.
+If you want your team to blow the doors off expectations, make sure all your team members understand how important they are to the organization by building a strong team identity.
 Here are a few things you can do to foster a sense of belonging:

 - Name your team.
 It doesn’t have to be corny, but it helps if it’s not boring!

-Whenever possible, bring your virtual team onsite.
-It’s a great way to get them more integrated into the life of your organization, and to form better working relationships.
+Whenever possible, bring your virtual team together in the real world.
+It’s a great way to help them form better working relationships and feel more in-tune with the organization as a whole.
 Your quarterly or annual business meetings are probably the best time to fly them in.
 But why not find other opportunities?
-Maybe: